-We asked other Family Practitioners and GP if they could only have 5 skills, what would they be.
+We asked other Family and General Practitioners if they could only have 5 skills, what would they be.
 Here is what they said.

 Related to Family and General Practitioners Requirements

-Family and General Practitioners requirements, how to become Family Practitioners and GP, degree required to be a Family and General Practitioner, Family and General Practitioners license and certifications, majors to be a Family and General Practitioner, is it hard to become a Family and General Practitioner and how long does it take
+Family and General Practitioners requirements, how to become Family and General Practitioners, degree required to be a Family and General Practitioner, Family and General Practitioners license and certifications, majors to be a Family and General Practitioner, is it hard to become a Family and General Practitioner and how long does it take